-- Celebrated the widespread and diverse nature of experiential learning, expanding institutional understanding of the variety of experiential learning activities across disciplines and campus. - Studied equity, diversity, inclusion, and accessibility of experiential learning on campus and deepened understanding of the opportunities and barriers students experience in accessing experiential learning. - Identified the varied ways in which faculty, staff, and students find meaning in the work of experiential learning. - Ensured experiential learning is discussed as part of curriculum reviews across campus and incorporated into new academic programs. - Enhanced pedagogical support for experiential learning educators through workshops, online resources, guides, one-on-one consultations, microcredentials, and communities of practice. - Focused on expanding and enhancing two "signature forms" of experiential learning for UCalgary: work-integrated learning (WIL) and undergraduate research. - Developed a process to track work-integrated learning courses and student participation in work-integrated learning across campus. - Launched an institutional platform for managing experiential and workintegrated learning activities, including an Experience Catalogue to help students identify opportunities.
+- Celebrated the widespread and diverse nature of EL, expanding institutional understanding of the variety of EL activities across disciplines and campus. - Studied equity, diversity, inclusion, and accessibility in EL on campus and deepened understanding of the opportunities and barriers students experience in accessing EL. - Identified the varied ways in which faculty, staff, and students find meaning in the work of EL - Ensured EL is discussed as part of curriculum reviews across campus and incorporated into new academic programs. - Enhanced pedagogical support for EL educators through workshops, online resources, guides, one-on-one consultations, micro-credentials, and communities of practice. - Developed a process to track work-integrated learning (WIL) courses and student participation in WIL across campus. - Launched an institutional platform for managing EL and WIL activities, including an Experience Catalogue to help students identify opportunities.